 Ministry of Economy awards second collective music management licence to Music Nation

-Today marks a pivotal moment for the UAE and Music Nation”ABU DHABI, UNITED ARAB EMIRATES, June 3, 2025 /EINPresswire.com/ -- The UAE Ministry of Economy granted its second collective music management licence to ‘Music Nation’ during a ceremony held at its headquarters in Dubai.
+Under the vision of our wise leadership, the UAE has placed strategic emphasis on enhancing the competitiveness of its cultural and creative industries, driving their growth both regionally”ABU DHABI, UNITED ARAB EMIRATES, June 3, 2025 /EINPresswire.com/ -- The UAE Ministry of Economy granted its second collective music management licence to ‘Music Nation’ during a ceremony held at its headquarters in Dubai.

 The licence authorises the organisation to manage the distribution of rights on behalf of music creators and performers, while also ensuring nationwide compliance among music platforms.